thefirsthero/confessions/backend/README.md

 ```
 uvicorn main:app --reload
 ```

+# OR
+Use Docker:

+Run: `docker compuse up --build` to build and run app (1st time) or use `docker compose up` to run if already built

+NB: There is a docket cheatsheet in the root `backend` directory

 ## End-points

 The URL http://127.0.0.1:8000/docs will render the interactive documentation of FastAPI, where you can test the endpoints you create, as well as the ones already added by default.